Housing and Homeownership

 Weatherization – Energy efficiency improvements that lower utility bills and make homes safer and more comfortable.

-Lead Hazard Reduction – Lead remediation for eligible owner- and tenant-occupied properties.
-Household must include a pregnant woman or a child under 6.
+Lead Hazard Reduction – Lead remediation for the eligible owner- and tenant-occupied properties.
+Households must include a pregnant woman or a child under 6.

 Tax Sale Coordination and Prevention Services – Assists homeowners in avoiding tax sale and in understanding the tax sale process.